$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 Where to Go for the Medical Test

-The test must be conducted at a GDRFA-approved medical centre for Dubai residency applications, or at a SEHA or DOH-approved centre for Abu Dhabi residency applications.
+The test must be conducted at a DHA-approved medical centre for Dubai residency applications, or at a SEHA or DOH-approved centre for Abu Dhabi residency applications.
 Private clinics that are not on the approved list cannot conduct the test for visa purposes.

 Dubai: